 Parking is limited and tight around the venue during show nights.
 Get there early and be prepared to walk.
 Check out Dousman Park for some pre-show playground fun with the kids, Claddagh Coffee for some caffeine, or Waldmann Brewery just a few short blocks away for some post-show drinks.
 Finally, buy yourself a Grand Oak Opry tee-shirt and help support the venue directly.

 The venue will resume shows in June of 2020.
 Please keep your eyes open here for announcements of the lineups sometime in early 2020.
-In the meantime, support The OK Factor at any of these upcoming shows.

 Music venues are the lifeblood of our community.
 By providing musicians the opportunity to showcase, collaborate, and experiment with their craft, venues are essential in their development.
 This series will continue to promote and support our local venues across Minnesota.
 Please see the previous articles below and go support local music.
 Our hope is these articles show the importance of supporting venues and places where creativity can thrive.